Books & Essays

 THE KUBRICK SITE - This website is noted in dedicated resources, but it deserves repeating for its library of essays.

 More Regarding Essays: There are hundreds of master-level essays and articles about Kubrick and his works to be found on the internet.
 Not to mention thousands of stories tailored for mass media distribution, some linked in the "Lucky to be Alive" section of this website.
 And who knows how many professional pieces have been composed for institutions (schools, companies, governments) that cannot be easily discovered on internet, hiding away in some dust-covered file box, not unlike Kubrick's infamous home filing system?
 Some of the other notable Kubrick-dedicated websites listed above feature long lists of excellent essays and articles - please explore!
 The Webmaster hopes to collect essays for reprinting as time allows, and write more of his own.
 That said, here is the webmaster's personal contribution to the field of Kubrick Essays, what I feel is a unique (or little discussed) POV on Kubrick's last masterpiece, "Eyes Wide Shut": Kubrick’s "Eyes Wide Shut": Changing the Form...and Then Some!

-Kubrick-related books read and/or recommended by the Webmaster at Kubrickian.org
+Kubrick-related books read and/or recommended by Kubrickian.org (including but not limited to):

 All Related Taschen Releases - Lots of pictures and text, you won't be disappointed.

 On Kubrick (by James Naremore, BFI, 2007).
 Thick read, but worth it!

 Kubrick: The Definitive Edition (by Michel Ciment, Faber & Faber, 2003).
 Contains a great intro by Martin Scorsese.
 Lots of images to break up the text.
 Wonderful coffee-table book!